Professional Development for Teachers

 Gandel Holocaust Studies

-The JHC Education team have written a variety of suggested learning activities and worksheets for students to complete.
-In addition, Teachers will find a specific guides with recommendations on some possible ways to use these resources in the classroom.
+For each virtual resource, the JHC Education team has written suggested learning activities and worksheets for students to complete.
+In addition, teachers will find a specific guide with recommendations on some possible ways to use these resources in the classroom.

 JHC child safety commitment